Skip to main content

 • Contact the actual exchange where you bought crypto (not "support" that DMed you)

-• Work with law enforcement
+• Work with law enforcement through official channels

 • Consult a lawyer specializing in cryptocurrency fraud